roblevintennis/rapid-workflow-book/chapters/04_yo_grunt_bower.md

 ## Grunt

-The next core tool we'll have a look at is Yeoman's build tool extraordinaire [Grunt][grunt].
+The next core tool we'll have a look at is Yeoman's build tool extraordinaire [Grunt][grunt] authored by "Cowboy" [Ben Alman][benalman].
 Grunt allows you to efficiently build and deploy your application, run tests, and preview your changes instantaneously.
 It's used by Twitter, jQuery, and [many other high-profile projects][gruntusers].
 Grunt has a mountain of features and plugins available and we'll only be covering some of them here; of course you can always reference their [docs][gruntdocs] once you're comfortable with the basics.

+_Note that Grunt's sweet-spot is task-based configuration management (much like Ant or Make but in JavaScript/Node.js), where you're files are built as appropriately for production, testing, development environments, etc. As such, much of the documentation and tutorials you'll find on Grunt will already address these sorts of tasks.
+In order to get a more general understanding of Grunt, we'll be using much simpler if not slightly pedantic examples.
+Using this basic knowledge as a point of departure, you should then be able to utilize Grunt for more practical purposes._

 The basics of how Grunt's command line system works are as follows: